nathanpbarlow1/reading-notes/class-02.md

 ### Chapter 10: "Introducing CSS" (pp 226-245)

+## CSS

+### Chapter 2: "Basic Javascript Instructions" (pp. 53-84)

 **STATEMENTS** The script is a series of instructions that a computer can follow one by one.
 Each individual instruction or step is known as a **statement** (pp. 56)

 **COMMENTS** Are used to explain what your code is.
 They help make your code easier to read and understand.
 This can help you and others who read your code. (pp. 57)

-## CSS

-### Chapter 2: "Basic Javascript Instructions" (pp. 53-84)
+**Data Types** Numeric, string, and Boolean (pp.62)

+**Rules for Naming Variables** (pp. 69)

+**Arrays** special type of variable.
+It doesn't just store one value; it stores a list of values.
+Each item in an array is automatically given a number called an index.
+Index values start at 0.

+`var colors;`
+`colors = ['white', 'black', 'custom'];`

+**Accessing Items in an array**
+To retrieve the third item on the list, the array name is specified along with the index number and square brackets.

+**Number of items in an array** Each array has a property called length, which holds the number of items in the array.

 ### Chapter 4: "Decisions and Loops" (pp. 145-162, only up to the section on switch statements)